 Due to the large reductions needed from land-based loads of E. coli bacteria, additional BMPs for pasture and cropland are also necessary.
-Estimates of all agricultural BMPs needed for Stage I, the first five years (delisting from the 303(d) list) in the watershed are listed in Table 3.
+Estimates of all agricultural BMPs needed for Stage I, the first five years (delisting from the 303(d) list), are listed in Table 3.

 Table 3.
-Agricultural land based reduction BMPs required for delisting.
+Additional agricultural BMPs required for delisting.